markkolich/kolich-bolt/README.md

 }.write(); // Fail immediately if write lock not available
 ```

+**NOTE:** The acquired lock is held during execution of the `success` method.
+It is only released when the `success` method returns, either in success or failure (throws an exception).

 The <a href="https://github.com/markkolich/havalo">Havalo project</a> makes extensive real-world use of this locking mechanism.

 ## Building